01 The Body Reacts Before the Mind Can Intervene

 Lead With Wonder, Not Debate

 Instead of "Here's why you're wrong," try "Isn't it remarkable that..."
-Lead with the beauty of the doctrine.
+Lead with the beauty of the truth.
 Show how it anchors hope, guarantees salvation, makes God truly God.
 When you lead with wonder and love, you're not trying to defeat someone's resistance.
 You're inviting them to see what you see.
 You're appealing to the parts of them that might recognize beauty when they see it.

 Share Your Own Resistance Story